In this blog post, I will cover Es7 features tutorials with examples.

 Exponential operator assignment example

-It uses as assignment expressions.
-Below is a code for usage of an assignment expression.
+It uses as an assignment expression.
+Below is a code for the usage of an assignment expression.